Looking Ahead: Defensive Tackle

 Riverside (Mo.)
 Park Hill South three-star Etinosa Reuben also picked up an offer from Clemson in May and continues to be pursued by the Tigers, who hope to get both him and Jackson on campus for the All In Cookout later this month.

-Another target the Tigers are trying to attract to the All In Cookout is Thomaston (Ga.)
+Another target the Tigers are hoping to attract to the All In Cookout is Thomaston (Ga.)
 Upson-Lee five-star Travon Walker.
 Clemson views him as a versatile defensive lineman capable of playing both inside and outside.

 Walker is working with a top five comprised of Alabama, Auburn, Clemson, Georgia and South Carolina, and intends to render his decision sooner than later.
 The consensus top-50 national prospect most recently visited Clemson for the Auburn game in September after competing at the Swinney Camp last summer.